 ignored_content setting in the config file.

-For example, say you have an Excel spreadsheet from which you are taking several screenshots and
+For example, say that you have an Excel spreadsheet from which you are taking several screenshots and

-then linking to those image files on your website.
-For maintainability purposes, you want to keep
+then linking to these image files on your website.
+For maintainability, you want to keep

-the spreadsheet in the same folder as the markdown, but you don't want to copy the spreadsheet to
+the spreadsheet in the same directory as the Markdown file, but you don't want to copy the spreadsheet to

 the public web site.
-You can achieve this by simply setting
+You can achieve this by setting

 ignored_content in the config file:

 In addition to placing content files in the